boowangoo/socket-rooms-boilerplate/README.md

 # socket-rooms-boilerplate
-boilerplate for implementing rooms in online games
+Typescript boilerplate for implementing rooms in online games

-to build/run
+to build/run:
 `npm start`